MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/compliance/gdpr-dsr-Office365.md

 為了促成資料可攜性要求，您可以匯出 Power BI 中的儀表板和報告：

-- 您可以將儀表板和報告的資料匯出至靜態 Excel 檔案。請參閱[從 Power BI 服務中列印](https://docs.microsoft.com/power-bi/service-print)內的影片。然後，您可以使用 Excel，編輯要包含在可攜性要求中的個人資料，並以常用的、機器可讀取的格式 (例如 .csv 或 .xml) 來儲存。
+- You can export the underlying data for dashboards and reports to a static Excel file.
+See the video in [Printing from Power BI service](https://docs.microsoft.com/power-bi/service-print).
+Using Excel, you can then edit the personal data to be included in the portability request, and save it in a commonly used, machine-readable format such as .csv or .xml.
-- 如果 Office 365 中的 Power BI 服務原先是用 Power BI Desktop 發佈的，您就可以從將報告匯出 (下載) 至 .pbix 檔案。然後，您可以將此檔案匯入至 Power BI Desktop，並發佈 (匯出) 至另一個組織的 Power BI 服務中。請參閱[將報告從 Power BI 服務匯出至 Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix)。
+- You can export (download) a report from the Power BI service in Office 365 to a .pbix file if it was originally published using Power BI Desktop.
+You can then import this file to Power BI Desktop and publish (export) it to the Power BI service of another organization.
+See [Export a report from Power BI service to Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).

 ### <a name="powerapps"></a>PowerApps